This program is limited to 18 students and will have a maximum of 6:1 student-teacher ratio for an exceptional training.

 Travel: Students flying out following the last day of class should consider that the Sacramento International Airport is 90 minutes by car from the campus and that it is recommended to arrive at least 90 minutes before your flight.

-Enroll in any two or more Workshops at the same time and receive a 10% discount on both workshops.
+Enroll in any two or more Workshops/Programs at the same time and receive a 15% discount on both workshops.
 Any transferring and cancellation of registration voids discount.
-Discount will not include new programs added after registration has been completed.
+The discount will not include new programs added after an application has been completed.

 California College of Ayurveda (CCA) is a state-approved school registered with the State of California.
 Registration means we have met certain minimum standards imposed by the state for registered schools on the basis of our written application to the state.
 This agreement is legally binding when sent to the College over the internet and payment of the deposit is made.
 These actions indicate that you have been given reasonable time to read and understand this agreement and the Refund Policy listed below, that you agree to your rights and responsibilities, and that you have seen a brochure or announcement describing the seminar or course that you plan to attend and information about the College.